Best external hard drives in 2024

 -

-The T7 Shield is Samsung’s new portable NVMe SSD that’s about as big as a playing card.
-Thankfully, it's a lot more durable.
-It is designed for the "creative professionals and consumers on the go," which means you can use it outside or stuff it in a bag without worrying about breaking it or compromising your data.
+The Samsung T7 Shield is the best overall external hard drive, even though it's technically an NVMe SSD.
+Designed for the "creative professionals and consumers on the go," you can use it outside or stuff it in a bag without worrying about breaking it or compromising your data.

-The T7 Shield is compatible with game consoles, too.
-Great if you're looking for a nondescript way to expand your storage.
-I mostly used it to keep the games I use for benchmarking laptops and PCs.
-But loading games like Horizon Zero Dawn from the SSD didn't present any issues, nor did I see any dips in performance after playing for about an hour.
+The T7 Shield is compatible with game consoles, too, which is great if you're looking for a nondescript way to expand your storage.
+Some of us at PC Gamer use it to keep games for benchmarking laptops and PCs, and loading games like Horizon Zero Dawn from the T7 Shield didn't present any issues, such as dips in performance after playing for a while.

-The drive comes with a USB Type-C to Type-C cable and a Type-C to Type-A cable, which works on PC, Macs, consoles, and Android devices.
-The T7 is available in beige, black, and blue and is offered in either 1TB ($130), 2TB ($170), or 4TB ($300) capacities.
+The drive comes with a USB Type-C to Type-C cable and a Type-C to Type-A cable, which works on PCs, Macs, consoles, and Android devices.
+The T7 is available in beige, black, and blue and is offered in either 1TB, 2TB or 4TB capacities.
 The pricing for the 2TB is the best of the range, as the 1TB feels too expensive for the amount of storage and the 4TB is far too pricey.

 It's a great tiny little drive you never have to worry about breaking daily.
 While it may be overkill for some in this rugged form factor if you are one of those content creators working in extreme conditions or just a drop-prone klutz like yours truly, it's a safe bet.

-Read our Samsung T7 Shield 1TB review for the full details.
+Read our full Samsung T7 Shield 1TB review.

 Best budget external HDD